yellowpanda/challenges/challenge1/README.md

 And now you can see `Hello World!` at http://challenge1.aba1a4029e1d4aecb51f.westeurope.aksapp.io/.

-Note:
+## Debugging Ingress
-It did not worked at first.
+It did not worked at first, because it could not DNS resolve.
 I looked in the log files for the DNS plugin:

 ```powershell
 kubectl --namespace kube-system logs addon-http-application-routing-external-dns-7869df5566-5ldnk